Sheen Resources

 As we've already mentioned, CTP insurance pays compensation to people who are injured on the road.
 It's illegal to drive anywhere in Australia without CTP insurance.
 In Victoria, CTP insurance is included in the cost of your vehicle registration.

-Risks at this level of insurance:
+Risks at this level of insurance, according to iSelect:

-• Not covered for damage to other people's property
+- Not covered for damage to other people's property

-• Not covered for damage to own your vehicle or property
+- Not covered for damage to your own vehicle or property

-• Not covered for fire or theft of your vehicle
+- Not covered for fire or theft of your vehicle

-2. Third party property insurance
+2. Third-party property insurance

-Third party property insurance covers you for damage your vehicle does to other people's property.
-If you're at fault in an accident, your third party property insurance will pay for repairs to other vehicles and property, but it will not pay for repairs to your own vehicle.
+Third-party property insurance covers you for damage your vehicle does to other people's property.
+If you're at fault in an accident, your third-party property insurance will pay for repairs to other vehicles and property, but it will not pay for repairs to your own vehicle.

-Risks at this level of insurance:
+Risks at this level of insurance according to QBE:

-• You are not covered for damage to your own vehicle or property.
+- You are not covered for damage to your own vehicle or property.

-• You are not covered for fire or theft of your vehicle.
+- You are not covered for fire or theft of your vehicle.

-3. Third party, fire, and theft insurance
+3. Third-party, fire, and theft insurance

-Risks at this level of insurance:
+Risks at this level of insurance according to AAMI:

-• You are not covered for damage to your vehicle or property in an accident.
+- You are not covered for damage to your vehicle or property in an accident.

 4. Comprehensive insurance

-Risks at this level of insurance:
+Risks at this level of insurance according to Real Insurance:

-• You will not be covered if you breach your insurance policy, for example, if you are driving over the legal limit for alcohol consumption.
+- You will not be covered if you breach your insurance policy, for example, if you are driving over the legal limit for alcohol consumption.

 What insurance do you need?

 The level of insurance that's right for you will depend on your circumstances.
-But it's always a good idea to have some level of optional insurance to cover third party property damage.
+But it's always a good idea to have some level of optional insurance to cover third-party property damage.

-And of course, comprehensive car insurance is the best way to get the peace of mind that you're covered for pretty much anything that might happen on the road.
+And of course, comprehensive car insurance is the best way to get peace of mind that you're covered for pretty much anything that might happen on the road.

 Call Sheen first